Let Us Answer All of Your Questions

 Although it is worth mentioning, that different lenders have different criteria to decide whether or not you are eligible for them to lend you money.
 However, commonly the essential criteria lenders look for in a customer is proper credit and a reliable source of income.

 What if I have bad credit?

-Tips for applying with bad credit
+Tips for applying for long term loans with poor credit

 1. Choose Your Lender Carefully

 Be sure to choose your lender carefully.
 As unfortunately, if you are applying for a long-term loan with bad credit, you will find that many lenders are not willing to give you a loan unless you have proper credit.
 So, it is important to be understanding of the fact that you may only have a handful of lenders to choose from, so make sure to do your research into the company!
 Make sure that before you apply, they will be likely to accept your application, as failed loan applications show up on your credit file.

 Don’t apply for multiple loans at the same time!
 This could make you appear desperate and untrustworthy when lenders look into your credit file, and this can be a massive red flag to potential lenders.

 A long term loan calculation tool is helpful when looking at what sort of repayments you will be able to afford; these will usually be on lenders websites.
 If a company doesn't have a loan calculator tool, you can also use the APR that’s advertised on lenders websites to work out the cost.

 Improving your credit score improves your chances of getting a good deal on your loan massively.
 So, if you do not need a loan right away, improve your credit score before applying.
 Read More »

 However, if you still need credit urgently, your options are to try either a short-term loan or a bad credit history credit card.
 Providing that you make all your repayments in full and on time, you'll be able to give your credit a well-needed boost, increasing your likelihood of getting a long term loan in the future.« Show Less